jeffmylife/jeffmylife/README.md

 ### Welcome

-- 🔭 I’m currently working on computer vision for Autonomous Boats @ [Seasats](https://seasats.com/)
+- 🔭 I’m currently working on building personal AI assistants for lowering marketing costs at [Čile Marketing](https://cilemarketing.com/)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jeffreylemoine/)